-Andrew Groves is Professor of Fashion Design at the University of Westminster and the Director of the Westminster Menswear Archive, which he established in 2016.
-It holds over 2000 examples of some of the most significant menswear garments from the last 140 years.
-Its users include students, researchers, curators, museums, and industrial designers.
+Andrew Groves is Professor of Fashion Design at the University of Westminster, and the director of the Westminster Menswear Archive, which he founded in 2016.
+It houses over 2,000 examples of some of the most significant menswear garments from the last 250 years, including designer fashion, streetwear, everyday dress, sportswear, workwear, and uniforms.

 Recognising the relative lack of menswear in other fashion and museum collections, the WMA was established to create a significant teaching collection centred on men’s garments that could be used for object-based research by both design students and the fashion industry.
 A further key aim was to facilitate and publicise the knowledge and understanding of menswear as a distinct design discipline through public engagement and exhibitions.

 The collection holds over 2500 menswear garments from 1780 to the present day, with a primary focus on post-1940s British men's dress - clothing produced, designed, worn, or sold in Britain.
 It includes designer fashion, streetwear, everyday dress, sportswear, workwear, and uniforms.
 It receives over 800 visitors annually and is utilised for research purposes by students, academics, and designers in industry.
 It is inspired by Italian garment archives, specifically the Massimo Osti archive which was non-hierarchal, housing military, utilitarian, industrial, and fashion garments together.